-The ride home was not as bad as it should have been.
+The ride home was not as bad as it could have been.
 What do I mean?
 Well, the Uber guy got me home RIGHT before I threw up into my toilet.
 The funny thing was that I didn’t feel nautious on the way home, even though it was a super bumpy ride.
 (He drove over tons of sidewalks .)
 Thanks to his ingenuity, though, our quickly bypassing the traffic is probably what saved me from having to hurl all over the streets, his back, and his bike.

-Note: he was a super nice guy, though.
+Note: He was a super nice guy, though.
 Maybe he would have forgiven me.

 When feeling sick